-What to Expect of Your System
+What to Expect of Your Pool Heating System

-Solar heating for swimming pools is a proven technology, it will provide years of low cost heating for your pool, but you should be aware of its advantages and limitations.
+Solar heating for swimming pools is a proven technology.
+It will provide years of low-cost heating for your pool, but you should be aware of its advantages and limitations.

-- Angle of sun to collector
+Angle of sun to collector

 This is often not understood by consumers.
 The closer that angle is to 90 degrees the more intense the heat.
 An easy way to understand this is to think about using a magnifying glass to burn a hole in a piece of paper.
 If you turn it so that the light is diffused over a larger area of the paper it will not be as hot.
 Solar panels work best when 1 square foot of sunlight falls on 1 square foot of panels, not diffused over a larger area.
 This is why, in the northern hemisphere, we try to put collectors on a south-facing roof.
 The sun for most of the swim season is somewhat south of straight overhead (except around the solstice — June 21), so a panel angled that way will have more days close to that 90-degree angle.
 Systems facing other compass headings can work if sized properly.
-Early and later in the year the sun is quite low in the south and panel performance is decreased.
+Early and later in the year, the sun is quite low in the south and panel performance is decreased.

 When the ambient air temperature around the panel is cool, the panel will not perform quite as well.
 Why not?
 Because some of the solar heat being gathered is being transferred to the air around the panel, rather than into the cool water running through it.
 If the air is cooler than the pool itself, the pool too, is giving some of its heat back to the air around it.
 Interestingly, this is why a west facing system is much better than an equivalent east facing system.
 Yes, they both receive the same angle of sunlight, but at different times of the day.
 The west system receives its best sunlight in the afternoon when the ambient air temperature is much warmer.
-And in very hot weather both the pool surface as well as the collectors can transfer some ambient heat to the water in addition to the solar energy being obtained.
+And in very hot weather, both the pool surface as well as the collectors can transfer some ambient heat to the water in addition to the solar energy being obtained.

 When the air is cooler than the panels, wind will affect performance, similar to how humans experience wind chill.
 The pool surface also is cooled by wind.
-Brisk winds, even when the air temperature is warm, will cool the pool because of evaporative cooling, cool wind even more.
+Brisk winds, even when the air temperature is warm, will cool the pool because of evaporative cooling.

 So, all of these factors considered, what should you expect?

 A well-designed and properly sized system should make your pool warmer by an appreciable amount.
 A broad rule of thumb would be about a 6-12 degree increase over what your pool would be without solar heating, from about late April to early October.
 Typically, in Northern California, late fall and winter produce such cold overnight temperatures that solar heating cannot, by itself, maintain comfortable heating.
-In some years with an “Indian Summer” and a pool cover, we have had customer swim even in November but this is the exception rather than the rule.
+In years with an “Indian Summer” and a pool cover, we have had customers swim even in November, but this is the exception rather than the rule.
 Please bear in mind that every pool is different, and time of year and weather affect performance.
 We often get calls comparing a solar pool to another pool, with or without solar.
-Some pools are shallower, less shaded, more protected from the wind.
+Some pools are shallower, less shaded, or more protected from the wind.
 All we can do is make your pool warmer, by an amount that makes your investment worthwhile.
 Is an increase of 6-12 degrees worthwhile?
-The difference between a 76-degree swim and an 82-degree swim is huge.
+The difference between a 74-degree swim and an 80-degree swim is huge!
 If owners of non-solar pools were to count up the days when they wish their pool was warmer, either to get into the water, or to stay in longer, there would be a lot of days.

 One other note: Please make sure you are using an accurate thermometer.
 We have had multiple instances of inexpensive thermometers that are reading as much as 10 degrees off.
 Some of these have the degree scale glued-on next to the mercury column, and when the scale gets loose it can slide up or down, giving a completely erroneous reading.